-The process of setting up a dedicated sending domain is called whitelabeling.
-Whitelabeling improves deliverability in the eyes of inbox providers since you will now send from your own sending domain.
+The process of setting up a dedicated sending domain improves deliverability in the eyes of inbox providers since you will now send from your own designated domain.
 As such, your from address will match the domain you’re sending from.
 This means that your emails will no longer appear to be sent by a shared domain.

-For example, in the image below, the “via klaviyomail.com” will no longer appear after this account is whitelabeled.
+For example, in the image below, the “via klaviyomail.com” will no longer appear after they have set up their own domain.

-The steps you will take to whitelabel, and thus create a dedicated sending domain, are:
+The steps you will take to create a dedicated sending domain, are: